abisharego/Save-Serve/README.md

-# Save & Serve – Connecting Surplus food to the needy
+# Save & Serve – A Smarter Approach to Tackling Food Waste and Hunger

 ## Overview
 Save & Serve is a platform designed to minimize food waste by efficiently connecting food providers with those in need.
 It enables **real-time food listings**, where surplus food is listed and matched with nearby NGOs and volunteers using **AI-powered smart matching**.
 The notifications ensure timely pickups and efficient food distribution.